- Researchers revisit the concept of a space elevator with a minor modification.

 Since the gravity at this location is very weak and it contains less debris, it would be a much safer and stable location for construction projects.

 Researchers believe that the Lagrange point base camp would be a crucial aspect for the early use of this space elevator.
-It would enable manufacturing of next-generation of astronomical machines (such as telescopes, gravitational wave detectors, and other satellite instruments) in space.
+It would enable the manufacturing of next-generation astronomical machines (such as telescopes, gravitational wave detectors, and other satellite instruments) in space.
 It could also be used as a launch point for interplanetary missions.

 With concerted effort and investment, this may become a reality in decades.
-Researchers hope their findings inspire others to question, discuss and evaluate the possibilities of the space elevator.
+Researchers hope their findings inspire others to question, discuss, and evaluate the possibilities of the space elevator.